codeonlyjs/website/content/guide/templateUpdateSemantics.md

 When updating the set of items, the template operates uses one of three strategies for updates:

-* If the `foreach` block uses an `ObservableArray` for the set of items the list will be updated directly in response to items being added and removed from the observable array.  ie: No changes are made to the set of DOM elements during `update`.

 * If the `foreach` block has a `itemKey` property:

     * items with the same key in both the old and new list will re-use the